spreuhs/data_science_nd_capstone_sparkify/README.md

 There should be no necessary libraries to run the code beyond the Anaconda distribution of Python.
 The code should run without issues using Python versions 3.*.

+The following Packages were used in the implementation of the project:
+- Pyspark
+- Pandas
+- Numpy
+- Matplotlib
+- Seaborn

 ## Project Motivation

 The intent of this project is to predict churn for the fictional company Sparkify using Apache Spark.